Dynamic Scheduling for Vehicle-to-Vehicle Communications Enhanced Federated Learning: System Model

 \subsection{VFL Model}

 We consider a VFL system as shown in Fig. \ref{system}, where an RSU (indexed by $r$ in the following) orchestrates the training of a neural network model $\boldsymbol{w}$ with the assistance of vehicles that enter its coverage area.
 During the $k^{\text{th}}$ training round, the vehicles that possess local datasets and are willing to participate in the collaborative training of the neural network model are referred to as SOVs, denoted by $\mathcal{S}_k$.
 The vehicles that do not participate in model training, but have communication capabilities and can help SOVs upload the models are referred to as OPVs, denoted by $\mathcal{U}_k$.
+The RSU broadcasts control information, including resource allocation and scheduling decisions, while vehicles perform tasks like model uploading or relaying based on these instructions.
+Vehicles also report status information to the RSU, such as transmitted model parameters, channel conditions, and remaining battery levels.

 Each SOV $m \in \mathcal{S}_k$ holds a local dataset with an associated distribution $\mathcal{D}_m$ over the space of samples $\mathcal{X}_m$.
-For each data sample $\boldsymbol{x} \in \mathcal{X}_m$, a loss function $f(\boldsymbol{w};\boldsymbol{x})$ is used to measure the fitting performance of the model vector $\boldsymbol{w}$.
-The local loss function of vehicle $m$ is defined as the average loss over the distribution $\mathcal{D}_m$, i.e., $f_m(\boldsymbol{w})\triangleq \underset{\boldsymbol{x}\sim\mathcal{D}_m}{\operatorname*{\mathbb{E}}}[f(\boldsymbol{w};\boldsymbol{x})].$
+For each data sample $\boldsymbol{x} \in \mathcal{X}_m$, a loss function $f(\boldsymbol{w},\boldsymbol{x})$ is used to measure the fitting performance of the model vector $\boldsymbol{w}$.
+The local loss function of vehicle $m$ is defined as the average loss over the distribution $\mathcal{D}_m$, i.e., $f_m(\boldsymbol{w})\triangleq \underset{\boldsymbol{x}\sim\mathcal{D}_m}{\operatorname*{\mathbb{E}}}[f(\boldsymbol{w},\boldsymbol{x})].$

 Different from traditional FL, where the set of clients participating in model training is fixed, the set of vehicles participating in VFL training varies in each round due to mobility.
 We assume that the vehicles are drawn from a given distribution $\mathcal{P}$, and the global loss function is defined as the average local loss function over the distribution $\mathcal{P}$, i.e.,